FloatingArrayDesign/MoorDyn/docs/tschemes.rst

 ============
 .. _tschemes:

-MoorDyn 2 is deployed with several time schemes, with different features, strengths and weaknesses.
+MoorDyn-C version 2 is deployed with several time schemes, with different features, strengths and weaknesses.

 They can be deivided into 2 main categories: Explicit and implicit ones.